Tensor invariants for multipartite entanglement classification: Determining LO and LOCC relations between hypergraph-tensor states by means of trace-invariants

 In general, addressing the existence of $\LO$ or $\LOCC$ maps between pairs of quantum states is a difficult problem.
-We will first show that combinatorial quantities provide a useful tool to rule out the possibility of certain $\LO$ maps between the subset of reference states considered Sec.~\ref{sec:LU-and-ref-states}.
-More generally, trace-invariants can be employed to obtain concrete results in the classification of $\LO$ transformations between reference states.
-Finally, this section concludes with a preliminary investigation of $\LOCC$ maps between reference states, by recalling and applying known $\LOCC$ protocols to these states.
+We will first show that combinatorial quantities provide a useful tool to rule out the possibility of certain $\LO$ maps between the subset of HT states considered Sec.~\ref{sec:LU-and-ref-states}.
+More generally, trace-invariants can be employed to obtain concrete results in the classification of $\LO$ transformations between HT states.
+Finally, this section concludes with a preliminary investigation of $\LOCC$ maps between HT states, by recalling and applying known $\LOCC$ protocols to these states.